brodieaustin/poisoned-well-novel/poisoned-well.md

 The girl began to whimper and shake in distress as the man named Cotton drew back his sword.
 Yet instead of hearing the whoosh of his sword, Manan only heard an oompf and thud as he hit the ground.
 Looking up, an enormous woman filled the space where he had once been.
 She carried a cudgel made from a knotted branch and was wrapped head to foot in furs.

-"He always was to talkative for my taste," the woman said.
-"Didn't even hear me coming, did you, old boy?"
+"He always was to talkative for my taste," the woman said. "did not even hear me coming, did you, old boy?"
 She grinned and laughed.
 "Come on girl, get the other one up, we've got to get back to the road."

 Without comment, Manan picked up the girl and tried to work through the rest of the woods as best as they could.
 Fortunately, this large giant of a woman had beaten back the forest in her wake.

 When they stepped out of the woods onto the narrow road, Manan saw the woman's cart and shaggy oxen harnessed to it.
 "Get it and we'll be away from here soon enough.
 Be careful with the girl.
-I don't need by livelihood going up in flames," she said.
+I do not need by livelihood going up in flames," she said.

 ***

-The shaggy beast pulling the cart wasn't a horse and couldn't be whipped up to a brisk trot.
+The shaggy beast pulling the cart was not a horse and could not be whipped up to a brisk trot.
 All that Manan could do was fret in the back hidden under loose planks on the floor.
 With a heavy cloth thrown over everything, the space was cramped and hot.
-It didn't help being so close to the girl, either.
+It did not help being so close to the girl, either.

 The woman had helped Manan wrap the girl back up carefully before easing her into the shallow channel.
 The woman had shrugged at the cut on the girl's leg.
 The blood was already drying and crusting in place.
 "At least she's no bleeder," the woman said.
-They shoved her him, then Manan wiggled in next to her, hoping that the cart wouldn't go up in flames.
+They shoved her him, then Manan wiggled in next to her, hoping that the cart would not go up in flames.

 Though she was young, she had had a brief career already in the various dark arts of sneaking, smuggling, and trickery.
 She had spent several months with a group of smugglers who were equipped with carts very similar to this one.
 Would others recognize the creaking, deep bottomed wagon for what it was?
 Or would they pass over as this...merchant made her way down from the mountains.

-Knowing that she couldn't burst forth from her captivity and take the reins, Manan spent her confinement collecting her thoughts.
+Knowing that she could not burst forth from her captivity and take the reins, Manan spent her confinement collecting her thoughts.
 She focused particularly on this women and tried to separate out all of the pieces that might explain why she was helping them.
 And how had she found them in the woods.
 Of course, another thing Manan had learned in her brief career was to no prod too far into the circumstances surrounding good fortune.
 Making luck could be a very dirty business sometimes.

 She had seen the woman a few times in the town in the days leading up to this...caper.
 "The Water Woman," the townspeople called her, and probably many more like them.
 Of course, Manan knew that she was one of just many water women, and a smattering of men too.
 But this one was unique for her size and strength, no doubt gained by hauling and lugging huge containers of water here and there.